| Title: | Build 'Rust' Powered 'R' Packages |

 "The package tarball is 6mb because Rust dependencies are vendored within src/rust/vendor.tar.xz which is 5.9mb."

-made in the Rust code.
-It is a wrapper for devtools::document()
+that uses extendr code.
+It is a wrapper for devtools::document().

 pkg |